Hannah6898/react-weather-app/README.md

 ## About Project

 This project was built as part of SheCodes coding bootcamp I partook in.
-Through creating this project I was able to familiarise myself with core concepts I had been learning.\
+Through creating this project I was able to familiarise myself with core concepts I'd been learning.\
+• Used Props and useState to display weather information in app.\
 • Used useEffect to call the data in an asynchronous way for the weather forecast.\
 • Used .map() to manipulate the JSON file received from the API.\
 • Used axios to make a call to the weather API.\
 • Used Geolocation to determine the users weather for their current location.\
-• Used Props and useState to display weather information in app.\

 ## Built with